ihmeuw/vivarium_public_health/docs/source/glossary.rst

         The residual life expectancy at the time of a :term:`simulant's <Simulant>` death, computed from the :term:`TMRLE` table.
 Accumulated across the population as a summary measure of premature mortality.
 See :ref:`mortality_concept`.
+    Therapeutic Inertia
+        The tendency for treatment algorithms to deviate from clinical guidelines — for example, when treatment is not escalated during a healthcare visit despite guidelines recommending escalation.
+Modeled as a probability drawn from a triangular distribution.
+See :ref:`therapeutic_inertia_concept`.

+    Linear Scale-Up
+        A time-varying pattern in which an intervention's coverage is linearly interpolated between a start value and an end value over a configured date range.
+See :ref:`scale_up_concept`.